Expansion of the NBA: Las Vegas

 Las Vegas has long been rumored as a potential destination for a future NBA franchise.
-The city already hosts the NBA Summer League, which as of 2018, all league teams participate in.
+The city already hosts the annual NBA Summer League, in which all teams have participated since 2018.

 The 2007 NBA All-Star Game took place in the city at the Thomas & Mack Center on the campus of the University of Nevada, Las Vegas.
 The arena is home to the UNLV Runnin' Rebels team of NCAA Division I's Mountain West Conference (MW).

 In 2001, Las Vegas was included in the list of cities the Vancouver Grizzlies were considering relocating to, before the team ultimately chose to move to Memphis, Tennessee, to become the Memphis Grizzlies.

-T-Mobile Arena, opened in 2016 and home of the National Hockey League (NHL)'s Vegas Golden Knights, has been suggested as a potential destination for a future franchise in the city.
+T-Mobile Arena, opened in 2016 and home of the NHL's Vegas Golden Knights, has been suggested as a potential destination for a future franchise in the city.
 Las Vegas mayor Carolyn Goodman has been a vocal supporter of landing an NBA team for the city, including personally contacting NBA commissioner Adam Silver in early 2021.
+The arena has hosted part of the NBA Cup in 2023 and 2024, and will host the upcoming 2025 tournament, which some believe is a test run for expansion into the city.

-In addition to the NHL's Golden Knights, who began play in 2017, Las Vegas is also home to the National Football League (NFL)'s Las Vegas Raiders, who relocated to the city in 2020, and the Women's National Basketball Association (WNBA)'s Las Vegas Aces, who relocated to the city in 2018.
+In addition to the Golden Knights, who began play in 2017, Las Vegas also hosts the NFL's Las Vegas Raiders, who relocated from Oakland to the city in 2020, and the WNBA's Las Vegas Aces, who relocated from San Antonio to the city in 2018.
+MLB's Athletics are due to begin playing in a new stadium in Las Vegas in 2028.

 In 2022, LeBron James expressed interest in owning an NBA team, specifically one located in Las Vegas.

+In February 2024, during an interview on The Pat McAfee Show, Silver stated that Las Vegas was on the league's list of potential expansion cities.